 •Member -- American Board of Trial Advocates (ABOTA)

-•Member (and former Co-Chair) of the Eastern District of North Carolina Local Rules Committee -- Civil Subcommittee
+•Former member and former Co-Chair of the Eastern District of North Carolina Local Rules Committee -- Civil Subcommittee

 •Member of the North Carolina Chief Justice's Commission on Professionalism, 2009 through 2011